 Whichever of these tools you employ to fight insecure deserialization, remember that at the core, this is data that might have been touched or manipulated by a user.
 Never trust it.

 For further reading, you can take a look at what OWASP says about insecure deserialization.
-You can also put your newfound defensive knowledge to the test with the free demo of the Secure Code Warrior platform, which trains cybersecurity teams to become the ultimate cyber warriors.
+You can also put your newfound defensive knowledge to the test with the free showcase of the Secure Code Warrior platform, which trains cybersecurity teams to become the ultimate cyber warriors.
 To learn more about defeating this vulnerability, and a rogues'gallery of other threats, visit the Secure Code Warrior blog.